Introducing the amniotic sac

 What is the amniotic sac, exactly?

-This fluid-filled bag protects the fetus from the outside world, helping to regulate its temperature and safeguarding it from injury.
+This fluid-filled bag protects the fetus from the outside world, helping to regulate its temperature and safeguard it from injury.
 The amniotic sac is filled with amniotic fluid and has two thin layers (or membranes).
 The inner layer surrounds your growing baby, and the outer membrane wraps around once more, providing an extra layer of protection.
 In short, your little one lives in a tough, protective bubble inside your womb.

 What to know about amniotic fluid

-Temperature control: Have you ever stayed in the bath so long the water got cold?
+Temperature control: Have you ever stayed in the bath so long that the water got cold?
 It’s not the most pleasant experience.
 Fortunately, your baby won’t have to deal with this issue, thanks to amniotic fluid.
 The liquid prevents heat loss, ensuring your little one stays nice and warm while inside the womb.

 Room to move: Amniotic fluid also helps your baby develop muscles and bones by providing room to move around.
 This might help you see all those kicks in a new light.